 You are here

-Getting to Campus
+Getting to Campus & Accommodations

-An excellent transportation network of bus, rail and highways puts Princeton within easy reach (an hour or less) of major urban centers.
-International airports are located in Philadelphia, Newark and New York.
+Princeton University, located in the heart of Princeton, New Jersey, welcomes visitors to its campus.
+Full details on travel options are found on the University's website, and an excellent transportation network of bus, rail and highways puts Princeton within easy reach (an hour or less) of major urban centers.
+International airports are located in Philadelphia, Newark, and New York.
 Bus and train stations to these cities are adjacent to campus.

-Visiting Mudd Library, metered parking is located on Olden and William Streets and Prospect Avenue.
+- Visiting Mudd Library: metered parking is located on Olden and William Streets and Prospect Avenue.

-Visiting Special Collections at Firestone Library, metered parking is located on Nassau Street.
+- Visiting Special Collections at Firestone Library: metered parking is located on Nassau Street.